ruslanmv/Docker-Container-with-Pyspark-and-Jupyter-and-Elyra/dockerfile-elyra/README.md

 **Could not install packages due to an EnvironmentError: [Errno 13] Permission denied:**

 You are trying to install the package to a system folder which you don't have permissions to write to.
-You have three options(use only one of them):
+You have two options(use only one of them):
 1-setup a virtual env to install the package **(recommended)**:

 ```